 60,000 bonus points if you spend $4,000 in first 3 months

 Booking a trip through Ultimate Rewards

 One way to use your Ultimate Rewards points is to book travel purchases, including flights, hotels, car rentals and more.
-The home page for the travel portal on Ultimate Rewards lets you toggle through these options, as well as search for destinations and articles to inspire your next vacation.
+The home page for the travel portal on Ultimate Rewards lets you toggle through these options and search for destinations and articles to inspire your next vacation.
 All bookings (other than cruises) are powered by Expedia, meaning there is a wide portfolio of options and competitive pricing across travel purchases.

-Booking a trip through Ultimate Rewards works like most other third party booking site but can vary a bit based on type of purchase.
+Booking a trip through Ultimate Rewards works like most other third-party booking sites but can vary a bit based on the type of purchase.

 Similar to booking flights, you can book a hotel stay based on your travel destination and duration.
 Chase also offers special deals on hotel rates that change daily, so you know which search results have the best value.

 If the listing is marked “Special Price,” it is one of Chase’s limited-time deals.
 If it is marked “Sale,” it is a special hotel offer, and the price could be going back up soon.

 Booking car rentals